isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Character and Citizenship Education.md

 <p>
 <br><strong><u>Values In Action</u></strong>
 </p>
-<p>Values in Action is a learning experience in Character and Citizenship
+<p>VIA is a learning experience in Character and Citizenship Education (CCE)
-Education (CCE) that enhances students’ development as socially responsible citizens through ownership of their contribution to the community.</p>
+that enhances students’ development as socially responsible citizens through ownership of their contribution to the community.</p>
 <p>Students are given an opportunity to choose and have a voice in what they
 believe will make a difference in the community.
 Being actively involved in learning about and appreciating the community develops their sense of commitment in playing their part to make it a better place.</p>
-<p>As part of our school’s (VIA) programme, our school showcases the P1-P6
+<p>As part of our school’s VIA programme, our school showcases the P1-P6
 VIA projects through our VIA Learning Day.
 Through the VIA projects, our students have learned and applied important values and skills.
 Additionally, they have demonstrated active citizenship and worked towards our school’s